ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   about the requester, particularly if linked to other queries.

 * Telemetry submission.
-Applications that submit reports about their usage to their developers might use oblivious HTTP for some types of moderately sensitive data.
+Applications that submit reports about their usage to their developers might use Oblivious HTTP for some types of moderately sensitive data.

 These are examples of requests where there is information in a request that - if